 - Also report the expenses that have arisen from your studies, research or other activities for which you have received taxable grants.
 Deductible expenses include workspace expenses, equipment costs and travel expenses relating to the grants.
 Itemise the expenses based on whether they relate to taxable or tax-exempt grants.

 - Read more about filing in the instructions for filling in Form 10

-If the grant information is pre-completed on your tax return, you can make changes to it in MyTax under Pre-completed details.
+If the grant information is pre-completed on your tax return, you can make changes to it in MyTax under Pre-completed income and deductions stage.
 If grants are missing from your tax return, you can report them in MyTax under Other income > Grants.

 If you submit the information on paper, fill out Form 10 Grants.
 The form must arrive at the Tax Administration by the due date of your tax return.